The fusion of deuterium (D) and tritium (T) atoms has been proven in the laboratory to produce the highest energy gain at the ''lowest'' temperatures.

 Lithium from proven, easily extractable land-based resources would provide a stock sufficient to operate fusion power plants for more than 1,000 years.
 What's more, lithium can be extracted from ocean water, where reserves are practically unlimited (enough to fulfill the world's energy needs for ~ 6 million years).

 Global inventory for tritium is presently around twenty kilos, which ITER will draw upon during its operational phase.
 The concept of "breeding" tritium within the fusion reaction is an important one for the future needs of a large-scale fusion power plant.

-Blankets containing lithium are thus considered "Breeding Blankets".
-Within the fusion reaction, tritium can be bred indefinitely.
-Once the fusion reaction is established in the ITER Tokamak, deuterium and lithium are the external fuels required to sustain it.
+Blankets containing lithium are referred to as breeding blankets.
+Through them, tritium can be bred indefinitely.
+Once the fusion reaction is established in a tokamak, deuterium and lithium are the external fuels required to sustain it.